funmiayinde/pub-sub-backend/README.md

-# WEB SERVICE
+# PUBSUB WEB SERVICE

 ## Description
-Api web service written in NodeJS
+Api web service written in Node and Mongo

 ## Local Setup

 ### Requirements

-- Ensure you have Node.JS and NPM installed on your system
+- Ensure you have Node.JS and Mongo DB installed on your system

 ### Getting Started